sapient-global/assemble-presentation-reveal/README.md

 Esc: Escape from full-screen, or toggle overview

-## Next ideas
+## Roadmap
 - Add a generator for new presentations and slides
-- Maybe transform this in a generator?
 - Clean up CSS
-- Add plugins
 - Use SVN icons for logos
-- Add multiplexing
-- Make a decent index page
+- Find a server in Sapient to deploy a presentation
+- Write proper documentation